JUDEELRICA/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints all possible combinations of two two-digit numbers
+a program that assigns a random number to the variable n